Snap Out of It

 "Snap Out of It" is a song by English indie rock band Arctic Monkeys from their fifth studio album, AM.
 The song was released as the album's sixth overall single on 9 June 2014, impacting contemporary hit radio in the United Kingdom.

 Music video

 The music video was directed by Focus Creeps and was released on 16 June 2014.
-Stephanie Sigman portrays the featured character.
+In the video, a woman (Stephanie Sigman) sits on her couch, and watches footage of the band recording in the studio.
+She gets fixated on frontman Alex Turner and starts crying, dancing, and puts her face close to the television.
+Towards the end, she also appears in the recording, alluding to, that in the story, they were a couple and now they had broken up.

 Critical reception

-Mic Wright of The Quietus wrote the song "has clicks, claps and the kind of catchy hooks that'll get you a job pumping out new songs for Icona Pop".
+In a 10/10 review of AM, Mike Williams of NME wrote that the song "swirls with such orchestral intensity that it wouldn’t feel out of place on a second Last Shadow Puppets album."
+Mic Wright of The Quietus commented that the song "has clicks, claps and the kind of catchy hooks that'll get you a job pumping out new songs for Icona Pop."